DATA COLLECTION

 How do we collect and enter data in PEI OMA if the client is receiving multiple EBPs simultaneously from a single legal entity (e.g. ART and Seeking Safety)?

-Before answering this question, it needs to be stated that in most cases, clients should be enrolled in only one PEI funded EBP at a time.
+Before answering this question, understand that in most cases, clients should be enrolled in only one PEI funded EBP at a time.

 If a client was too young to complete any PEI Outcome Measures do I still have to enter the client into PEI OMA?